pshrmn/foraging/README.md

 3. Open the folder where the packed extension (a .crx file) is located (that should be one folder above the extension folder)
 4. Drag the .crx file to the Chrome extensions page
 5. Accept the extension's permissions

-#####Extra info
-Originally project was at https://github.com/psherman/collectjs, but transitioning over to an extension from a bookmarklet for ease of use.

 Makes extensive use of [d3](http://d3js.org/).